-Sinead is a Consultant at SEEK Development.
+Sinead is a Senior Consultant at SEEK Development.
 She analyses the development assistance policies, funding, and governance structure of the United Kingdom, Japan and South Korea as part of the Bill and Melinda Gates Foundation and Donor Tracker project teams.
 Other key areas of her work include strategy and advocacy support to clients.

 Before joining SEEK, Sinead worked as an Economist in the strategy directorate of NHS Improvement, the sector regulator for the English National Health System.
 She provided strategic analysis and advice to policymakers, regulators and large hospital organizations to help them diagnose problems, understand and articulate tradeoffs, and make evidence-based decisions.
 Prior to that, she worked as a junior policy analyst in the OECD Development Centre in Paris, developing the methodology of Multi-Dimensional Country Reviews and working on reviews of Côte d’Ivoire and Kazakhstan.
 Sinead is interested in understanding how to optimize public spending and applying economic techniques and frameworks in a pragmatic way.